couchbase/kv_engine/docs/BinaryProtocol.md

   determine if the server supports the command SubdocReplaceBodyWithXattr.
-* `ReportUnitUsage` When enabled the server will insert frame info field(s) in the response containing the amount of read and write units the command used on the server.
+* `ReportUnitUsage` When enabled the server will insert frame info field(s) in the response containing the amount of read and write units the command used on the server, and the time the command spent throttled on the server.
+The fields will only be inserted if non-zero.
 * `NonBlockingThrottlingMode` cause the server to return ewouldthrottle on a request instead of throttle the command.